rexshihaoren/SimpleDB/CS186-proj2/README.md

 Now that you have written all of the HeapFile machinery to add and remove tuples, you will implement the Insert and Delete operators.
 For plans that implement insert and delete queries, the top-most operator is a special Insert or Delete operator that modifies the pages on disk.
 These operators return the number of affected tuples.
 This is implemented by returning a single tuple with one integer field, containing the count.

-Insert: This operator adds the tuples it reads from its child operator to the tableid specified in its constructor.
+Insert: adds the tuples it reads from its child operator to the tableid specified in its constructor.
 It should use the BufferPool.insertTuple() method to do this.
-Delete: This operator deletes the tuples it reads from its child operator from the tableid specified in its constructor.
+Delete: deletes the tuples it reads from its child operator from the tableid specified in its constructor.
 It should use the BufferPool.deleteTuple() method to do this.
 Exercise 4.
 Implement the skeleton methods in: src/simpledb/Insert.java src/simpledb/Delete.java